jwq10101010/how-to-fix-society/README.md

 - 3d - depth
 - 4d - time
 - 5d - timeline #
-- 6d - plane of possible worlds # (anchor point)
+- 6d - plane of possible worlds # (anchor point or point of reference)
-- 7d - timeline #
+- 7d - server instance #
-- 8d - timeline history #
+- 8d - server instance # at point in time (server anchor point)
-- 9d - timeline history comparison #
+- 9d - server instance # at point in time and space
 - 10d - imagination #
 - - -
 **Loop ad infinitum** we have 5 basic dimensions